dhvanilshah/Symmetric-Social-Network-ECE366/README.md

 Once yarn is installed, cd into the front end repository.
 Run `yarn start` in the terminal window.
 This will open the front end at port 3000 in your browser.

+#### Explanation of front end
+The front end consists of components that can be reused on different pages.
+Right now we have a home page, sign in page, and sign up page.

 #### Build with Maven
 ```bash
 mvn clean compile   // compiles the project